agentrickard/domain/README.txt

 Both the Domain and the Site name are required to be unique values.

 After you create a record, you may edit or delete it as you see fit.

+NOTE: As a result of module installation, you will never have a Domain with the domain_id of 2 if you did not use Domain Access prior to 6.x.2.0.
+This is by design and will not affect the module.

 ----
 4.8 Node Settings